Osteopathy for Animals

 - Horses (or other animals) who suffer from lameness or stiffness

 - Musculo-skeletal problems in many animals - large and small.

 The number of treatments necessary will depend on the nature of the problem and the animal's individual response.
 It can be helpful to have your animal regularly checked, as Osteopaths are trained to detect early changes in the musculo-skeletal system, which if treated can help prevent more serious problems in the long-run.

 Choosing an Osteopath for your animal

-If you would like to find an osteopath for your horse, dog or other animal, you may find it helpful to contact the UK Society of Osteopaths in Animal Practice by telephoning: 01242 221153 or alternatively please email us here at Taranet for advice - firstname.lastname@example.org.
+If you would like to find an osteopath for your horse, dog or other animal, you may find it helpful to contact the Association of Animal Osteopaths by visiting their website at https://associationofanimalosteopaths.com or alternatively please email us here at Taranet for advice - email@example.com.